 Increase in Immigrant Workers

 The number of immigrant workers was expected to increase last year.
-However, due to the previous government’s policies and COVID restrictions, the net international migration in 2021 was at the lowest levels in decades.
+However, due to the previous government’s policies and COVID restrictions, the net international migration in 2021 was at the lowest level in decades.
 However, the speeding up of visa processing and opening up of borders could soon increase the number of immigrant workers in the US.
 Additionally, the government is also looking to modernize H1B Visa requirements and ease F1 visas for students.

 Immigration is also said to solve the labor supply shortage in the US.
 If immigration had continued at the same pace as the pre-pandemic level, there would have been two million additional immigrant workers in occupations like manual labor and computer science.
 In December 2021, the government announced that they would be adding 20,000 seasonal guest worker visas to the allotment of 33,000 for the winter to support jobs like landscaping, construction, and hospitality.
 These are some of the industries that are in dire need of workers.

 Remote work is said to be more satisfying and flexible for most employees.
 According to a survey, about 97% of the employees don’t want to go back to offices full time.
 Most employers are aware of this changing need.
-This is why they have introduced remote work or hybrid mode of work for their teams.
+This is why they have introduced remote work or hybrid modes of work for their teams.
 This has resulted in location-independent hiring and easier interviewing processes.
-As a result, candidates are open to applying to all their desired positions which were earlier unavailable due to their location.
+As a result, candidates are open to applying to all their desired positions that were earlier unavailable due to their location.
 For example, an Indian job seeker is eligible to apply for a position based in Germany, where they can work at their convenience from their homes in India.

 More Diversity and Inclusion

 As mentioned earlier, employees are now more aware of what they want and need.
 Diversity and inclusion is one such initiative.
-Experts say that job seekers will be looking for employers who are actively working on enhancing D&I initiatives at their companies.
+Experts say those job seekers will be looking for employers who are actively working on enhancing D&I initiatives at their companies.
 The Board of directors will take a data-driven approach while relying heavily on D&I data to develop strategies and implement them.
 This will open up new opportunities for many candidates from diverse backgrounds, also helping companies hire the best available talent.